 Just spread chopped onions on the bottom of the crockpot and add the chicken.
 Pour red wine and balsamic vinegar, in that order, over the chicken.
 Sprinkle generously with seasoning.
 I use this awesome Homemade Herbamare, a simple blend of herbs and unrefined sea salt.
 Put the lid on the crockpot, set the knob to low, and get ready for a delicious dinner.

 Be sure to save all the bones and skins for making Homemade Chicken Broth!
 In fact, I often cook two chickens at once, in two separate crockpots.
-This provides plenty of meat for later use, and plenty of bones for making broth.
+This saves me time by providing plenty of meat for later use, and plenty of bones and skins for making broth.

 7 Best Ways to Use up Leftover Chicken